 Lifetime Commitment.
 We will take any dogs of our breeding back at any time for any reason.
 We will place the animal into a new, loving home, refunding as much of the original purchase price as possible depending on the age, training, and condition of the dog.

 What We Expect From You.

 Super-Premium Food.
 Our puppies must be fed a super-premium diet.
 We prefer owners who feed a raw diet but our minimum standard is The Whole Dog Journal’s list of super-premium freeze-dried, dry or canned foods.
-If you feed Iam’s, Science Diet or a super-market brand, please consider whether you are willing to upgrade before contacting us.
+If you feed Iam’s, Science Diet, Old Roy or a super-market brand, please consider whether you are willing to upgrade before contacting us.

 Partner in Vet Care.
 We also expect our dog’s owners to become partners with their veterinarian in their dog’s health care, rather than turning all decisions over to their vet.
 Aside from rabies, our pups should NOT receive scheduled vaccines but instead should have titers run prior to receiving follow-on vaccines.
-In addition, both our pups’ owners and veterinarians should be familiar with and committed to the American Animal Hospital Association’s 2006 Vaccine Guidelines, including using none of the Not Recommended vaccines.
+In addition, both our pups’ owners and veterinarians should be familiar with and committed to the World Small Animal Veterinary Association 2015 Vaccine Guidelines, including using none of the Not Recommended vaccines.